-Children in foster care typically struggle academically because the hop from home to home, and, ultimately, school and school, too often to put down roots and truly engage in their surroundings.
-Also, the trauma they have experienced also stunts their progress as many of our children are certified as cognitively, emotionally or otherwise impaired-- making it overwhelmingly difficult to keep pace with their peers in an educational setting.
+Children in foster care typically struggle academically because they hop from home to home, and ultimately, school and school, too often to put down roots and truly engage in their surroundings.
+The trauma they have experienced also stunts their progress as many of our children are certified as cognitively, emotionally or otherwise impaired-- making it overwhelmingly difficult to keep pace with their peers in an educational setting.

-We work to enroll as many of our residential children in public school systems in our community; however, when the child needs more a more specialized and individualized experience, our on-grounds school is the perfect option.
-Our special education teachers provide lessons and projects to help our children catch up to their classmates in terms of math and reading comprehension as well as give them the one-on-one attention while remaining aware of their special needs a survivor of child abuse and neglect.
+We work to enroll many of our residential children in public school systems in our community; however, when the child needs more a more specialized and individualized experience, our on-grounds school is the perfect option.
+Our special education teachers provide lessons and projects to help our children catch up to their classmates in terms of math and reading comprehension, as well as give them one-on-one attention while remaining aware of their special needs as a survivor of child abuse and neglect.

-For our older children, MCHS also offers a virtual academy, online schooling for our children who are working on credit recovery as well as a more fast-tracked route to a high school diploma or GED.
+For our older children, MCHS also offers a virtual academy, which serves as online schooling for our children working on credit recovery as well as a fast-track route to a high school diploma or GED.
 With this option, so many of our boys have been able to graduate high school-- a feat many would have never imagined!

 Studies show it takes three adult role models in a child's life to provide the guidance necessary to become a successful and productive young adult.
 At MCHS, we offer our children the chance to be matched with a community member who can serve in this capacity.
 Our mentors and children are matched based on similar interests and can do everything from playing catch on the baseball diamond, helping with after-school homework, or just being a listening ear after a child has had a tough day.
 Our mentors become role-models and advocates for our children, and become one of the most important people in the lives of our children!

-If you are interested in becoming a mentor, please fill out the form here.
+If you are interested in becoming a mentor, please fill out our volunteer inquiry form here.